chrisateen/Progress8/README.md

 Note that you are strongly recommended to double check your Progress 8 output files is outputting the correct Progress 8 scores for each pupil and cannot be held responsible if there are any issues with the code.

 Note that the original code was done as a quick hack for me to personally calculate Progress 8 at work.
 Already I know that there are some things I can do to make the code cleaner and hope to make improvements to the code over time.
 Therefore, any suggestions to the code will be greatly appreciated.
-Also if you have any queries please let me know.
+If you have any queries about how the code works, please feel free to contact me.

 ### Excel files included in the repository